zomasec/webarchive/README.md

 # webarchive
-Webarchive is a Go package for interacting with the Wayback Machine's CDX API and integrate web archive utilities into your Golang projects.
+Webarchive is a Go package for pentesters and developers to interacting with the Wayback Machine's CDX API and integrate web archive utilities into your Golang projects.

 ## Installation